keijiro/MidiJack/README.md

 MIDI Monitor Window
 -------------------

-MIDI Jack provides the Monitor window which shows the list of available devices and incoming MIDI messages.
+MIDI Jack provides the MIDI Monitor window, which shows the list of active devices and incoming MIDI messages.

 ![monitor](http://keijiro.github.io/MidiJack/monitor.png)

-This Monitor window is avilable from the menu Window -> MIDI Jack.
+The MIDI Monitor window is avilable from the menu Window -> MIDI Jack.

 Current Limitations
 -------------------

 - Currently MIDI Jack only supports Windows and OS X. No iOS support yet.
-- Only supports MIDI in.
-No MIDI out support yet.
+- Only supports note and CC messages.
+No support for program changes nor SysEx.
 - The MIDI Jack plugin always tries to capture all available MIDI devices.
   On Windows this behavior may conflict with other MIDI applications.